-An air conditioning system that is blowing hot air will more than likely need their AC recharged.
-This can be achieved using an AC recharge kit or professionally using a top of the range tool but of course, the latter will not be a cheap option.
+An air conditioning system that is blowing hot air will more than likely need an AC recharge.
+This can be achieved using a DIY AC recharge kit or in a garage where a mechanic will use a professional system, which can be costly.

-The best DIY AC recharge kit is the Interdynamic A/C Pro Auto Recharge Bundle, which comes with the recharge gas and oil, stop leak kit and a cleaner.
-For those looking for a professional unit, the Robinair 34288 CoolTech is the to go for.
+The best DIY AC recharge kit is the Kozyvacu Kit, which comes as a complete setup and is suitable for R12 or R134a systems.
+For those looking for a professional unit, the Robinair 34288 CoolTech is the best option and is ideal for professionals.

-Most garages will have a professional AC recharge unit but in order to it, you could be looking at around 100$ and over.
-Choosing the DIY approach is more cost effective but your car will need to use R1234 refrigerant found in cars post 1994.
+Most garages will have a professional R134a recharge kit but this will set you back around 100$ or more.
+Choosing the DIY approach is more cost effective but your car will need to use a R134a refrigerant, which is found in cars post 1994.

 Table of Contents